Bank of England hikes interest rates but resists bolder move

 The war in Ukraine has boosted food and energy prices as the fighting disrupts shipments of oil, natural gas, grain and cooking oil.
 That is adding to price increases that began last year as the global economy started to recover from the COVID-19 pandemic.

-The Bank of England also increased their forecast for inflation to reach more than 11% in October after hitting 9% in April, already the highest since 1982.
+The Bank of England last month forecast that inflation would accelerate to more than 10% later this year after reaching 9% in April, already the highest since 1982.
 The bank’s inflation target is 2%.

-“The increase in October reflects higher projected household energy prices following a prospective additional large increase in the Ofgem price cap,” the bank said in a statement.

 Bank of England policymakers have been cautious about raising interest rates too quickly, arguing that many of the inflationary pressures facing the British economy are external and beyond the bank’s control.